featurevisor/featurevisor/docs/features.md

       - key: "1"
         # targeting:
         #   - adult users with iPhone, and
-        #   - from either The Netherlands or Germany
+        #   - from either The Netherlands or Germany, and
+        #   - not newsletterSubscribers
         segments:
           - and:
             - iphoneUsers